 Here are some diet plans that have been shown to be effective.

 To lose weight, you need to eat fewer calories than you burn.
 So, the simplest method for weight loss is to count the number of calories you’re eating.

-Weight loss programs that involve calorie counting often result in more weight loss than those that don’t, according to a 2014 peer-reviewed study.
+Weight loss programs that involve calorie counting often result in more weight loss than those that don’t, according to a

 The first step is to find out how many calories you need to eat each day to lose weight.
 There are calculators available online, like this one, to help you figure this out.
 Enter your current height, weight, gender, and activity level to determine your calorie needs.

 The next step is to keep track of the number of calories in the foods you’re eating each day.
 This takes a bit of effort, but there are many apps and websites available to simplify the process.

 Some of the most popular free calorie-counting apps or websites include: